pxuanbach/blog/blog/03_essential-modules-for-developing-applications-with-fastapi-p2/index.md

 ## To sum up

-We've discussed two essential modules in developing applications with FastAPI: Logging.
-By carefully and effectively using these modules, we can build and maintain powerful and flexible FastAPI applications.
-Hopefully, this article has given you the overview and knowledge needed to use these two important modules in your projects.
+We discussed an essential module in developing applications with FastAPI: Logging.
+By carefully and effectively using this module, we can build and maintain powerful and flexible FastAPI applications.
+Hopefully, this article has given you the overview and knowledge needed to use this important module in your projects.

 If you need a project to run a demo on your environment, here are my [Git repository](https://github.com/pxuanbach/fastapi-essential-modules).